CodinGame/codingame-game-engine/playground/extensions/extensions-toggle.md

 # ToggleModule

-This modules allows you to show elements only when a toggle of the cg-player is in a certain state.
+This module allows you to display or hide elements of the GraphicEntityModule using the viewer's options menu.
 This can help to create debug modes.

 ## Setup